 To appreciate the usefulness of a VPN, it is important to consider the various ways in which a VPN could be applied.
 You may also consider the public Internet in a café or an airport.
 Generally, you don’t make the connection.
 Your mother-in-in-law may be on that network.
 Can you really know for sure that this WiFi network is trustworthy?

 Although most Americans have many other options for Internet service providers, the majority uses Google and Facebook.
 The majority of areas only have a single internet service provider that offers a wireline connection.
-It is even more worrisome that recent regulations that enable ISPs to profit from collecting data from their customers now more Easily choose to go along with bad conditions—still, quite another to be forced into them.
+Recent regulations allow ISPs to profit from collecting data from their customers, making it even more worrisome.
+Customers can more easily accept bad conditions, but being forced into them is quite another matter.

 An example: As you travel overseas, you can find that some of your favorite websites are only available in some countries.
 Also, maybe this is just a different Google Doodle, but some pages might be missing content, as well as streaming services that you’d like to use are unavailable.